 The private need-based supply system

 The fifth LTC system type can be defined as a private need-based supply system and includes Australia, Belgium, Switzerland, Luxembourg, the Netherlands, Slovakia, and Slovenia, with the latter two however having only weak ties to the other countries.
-This type can be described as oriented towards private provision and financing because public expenditure is below average and cash benefits are available in almost all countries and often unbound.
+This type can be described as oriented towards private provision and financing because public expenditure is below average and cash benefits are available in almost all countries and often are unbound.
 On the other hand, however, supply is high.
 In contrast to the private supply type, access is restricted by a high level of means-testing.
 Like in the private supply countries, choice restrictions rarely apply.
 Performance is above average.

 The evolving private need-based system